OscarGlo/susmc/README.md

 It uses the colorthief library to get a color palette from textures, with sklearn to cluster them into similar colors, and applying them to the different layers making up the among us character.

+**The texture pack generated from 1.16.5 is included in the release if you're not interested in the script part of the project.**

 ## Usage

 ### Windows (executable)